 We are adding the FBA Shipping Programs and Exports policy as a new program policy.
 Under this policy, you are able to expand your business by selling eligible FBA products to customers in New Zealand.
 Each seller account is automatically enabled for ‘FBA Export’ unless you have disabled this program in Seller Central.
 Ensure that all FBA export-eligible products can be lawfully exported without any licence or other authorisation, and they can be lawfully imported into, and comply with all applicable laws of, any FBA export-eligible country.

 We are making two changes to the FBA lost and damaged inventory reimbursement policy starting May 14, 2021, to simplify your lost and damaged reconciliation process when you file claims.

 For the first change, we are removing the limitation of waiting 30 days from the date inventory is lost or damaged in an Amazon fulfilment centre to file a claim.
 With our updated Inventory Adjustments report, lost or damaged FBA inventory adjustments will only be displayed when they have been reconciled or are eligible for a reimbursement claim.
 For any lost FBA inventory that has not been reimbursed or found and damaged inventory that has not been reimbursed, a claim may be filed with Amazon immediately.

 For the second change, we are reducing the time for submitting claims on items missing from shipments sent to Amazon from nine months to six months to align with available carrier tracking information.

 To review the changes, go to FBA lost and damaged inventory reimbursement policy after May 14, 2021.

-We are making changes to the Amazon Marketplace Fair Pricing Policy.
+We are making changes to the Amazon Marketplace Fair Pricing policy.
 These changes will go into effect in 15 days, that is, April 24, 2021.

-The key changes are summarized below:
+The key changes are summarised below:

 Your continued use of Selling Services after April 24, 2021, constitutes your acceptance of the updated policy.